-5.8 Underwater Restaurant
+Approaching 5.8 Restaurant Maldives

 We walked onto a jetty that juts out into the warm Indian Ocean.
-As we walked along, we looked to either side and spotted small, black tipped reef sharks, that seemed to be circling us.
+As we walked along, we looked to either side and spotted small, black-tipped reef sharks, that seemed to be circling us.

-What It Is Like To Eat in an Underwater Restaurant
+What It Is Like To Eat In An Underwater Restaurant

 Once I stepped onto the dining room floor, I was mesmerized.
 Eight two-top tables, four lining each wall.
-A half moon shaped ceiling, high enough that Eric cleared it with no problem.
+A half-moon shaped ceiling, high enough that Eric cleared it with no problem.
 And, the most important part, fish as far as the eye could see.
 On the left was a small coral reef, and a deep ravine that seemed to go on forever.
 On the right, a small boat, similar to a canoe, with coral and sea life surrounding it.
 And, fish.
 Everywhere.

 Earlier that day, we took a brief little snorkeling trip around the house reef that surrounds Hurawalhi resort.
 I saw some fish, a star fish too.
 Generally an enjoyable snorkel.
 I know I would have seen more if I had taken one of the half day snorkeling trips on offer.
 But, while dining underwater I felt that I didn’t need to go snorkeling, and the photos I took on my earlier trip with our GoPro HERO4 Silver paled in comparison to what I was seeing during dinner.